pnp/powershell/documentation/Set-PnPMicrosoft365Group.md

 ```

 ### -DisplayName
-The DisplayName of the group to set
+The DisplayName of the group to set.

 ```yaml
 Type: String